About the Governor

 Michael L. Parson was sworn in as Missouri’s 57th Governor on June 1, 2018.
 Governor Parson came into the role of Governor with a lifelong commitment to serving others and over 30 years of experience in public service.
 He previously served as the 47th Lieutenant Governor of Missouri from 2017–2018.
 He is a United States Army veteran and former Sheriff of Polk County.
 Governor Parson also served in the Missouri House of Representatives from 2005–2011 and in the Missouri Senate from 2011–2017.

-Under Governor Parson’s leadership, Missouri has experienced a booming economy with the lowest unemployment rate ever recorded, high wage growth, and billions of dollars in business and infrastructure investments.
-In 2022, Governor Parson signed the largest income tax cut in Missouri history and has continuously worked with the General Assembly to pass fiscally responsible and conservative budgets.
+Under Governor Parson’s leadership, Missouri has experienced a booming economy, achieving the lowest unemployment rate ever recorded, high wage growth, tens of thousands of new jobs, and billions in business investment through public-private partnerships with the state.
+Governor Parson has cut taxes three times and signed the largest income tax cut in Missouri history.

 Governor Parson and First Lady Teresa Parson live in Bolivar.
-Together, they have two grown children and six grandchildren.
+Together, they have two grown children, six grandchildren, and recently welcomed their first great grandchild.
 He was raised on a farm in Hickory County and graduated from Wheatland High School in Wheatland, Missouri.
-He is a small business owner and a third-generation farmer who currently owns and operates a cow-calf operation near Bolivar.
+Governor Parson is a small business owner and a third-generation farmer who currently owns and operates a cow-calf operation near Bolivar.